Applifting/parse_name_from_email/README.md

 ## Configuration

-You don't need to configure anymore, but if you want to configure yourself, you can change this values:
+You don't need to configure anything, but if you want to customize the behaviour, use the following snippet:

 ```ruby
 ParseNameFromEmail.configure do |config|